 Other new business models

 There is no law that regulates self-executed contracts.
-As long as the execution can comply with the applicable regulatory regime, a self-executed contract would be recognised.
+As long as the execution can comply with the applicable regulatory regime, it would be acknowledged.
 For instance, as long as the contract is validly entered into, any automatic transfer of funds or digital assets would be deemed validly made.
-However, any specific assets that require registration with local authorities (for example transfer of Hong Kong property or shares in a Hong Kong company) would not be recognised unless the necessary transfer procedure is followed and all necessary filings are made with the government authorities.
+However, any specific assets that require registration with local authorities (e.g., transfer of property or shares in a Hong Kong company) would not be recognised unless the necessary transfer procedure is followed and all necessary filings are made with the government authorities.

-Mediation and arbitration are recognised and acceptable methods of alternative dispute resolution in Hong Kong.
-Under Hong Kong law, parties to a private transaction are at liberty to require any disputes to be resolved through mediation or arbitration instead of court proceedings, provided that the parties clearly record such arrangement in the agreement bewteen them.
+Mediation and arbitration are recognised and acceptable methods of alternative dispute resolution.
+Under Hong Kong law, parties to a private transaction are at liberty to require any disputes to be resolved through mediation or arbitration, or both, instead of court proceedings, provided that the parties clearly record this arrangement in the agreement entered into by them.

-It is currently unclear whether a fully automated investment process (i.e., dealing in securities without any human intervention) would be permitted.
-According to the SFC Online Guideline, robo-advice refers to the provision of financial advice in an online environment using algorithms and other technology tools (which the SFC notes in the SFC Online Guidelines include fully automated investment advice via an online platform with no human intervention) but this does not seem to cover situations where an investment process can be made automatic.
+It is currently unclear whether fully automated investment processes (i.e., dealing in securities without any human intervention) would be permitted.
+In light of the SFC Online Guidelines, robo-advice refers to the provision of financial advice in an online environment using algorithms and other technology tools (which the SFC notes in the SFC Online Guidelines as including fully automated investment advice via an online platform with no human intervention) but this does not seem to cover situations in which investment processes are automated.

 Intellectual property and data protection

 Any infringement of an owner's copyright would give rise to civil liability that the owner can take action on.
-Depending on the action taken by the infringing party, there may also be criminal liability (for example if the infringing party makes the copyright work for sale or for hire).
+Depending on the action taken by the infringing party, there may also be criminal liability (e.g., if the infringing party makes the copyright work for sale or hire).

-In addition to copyright, any invention that is new and involves an inventive step can be patented in Hong Kong via registration as long as it is susceptible of industrial application and does not belong to the excluded classes of inventions through the Patents Ordinance and the Patents (General) Rules.
-Patents are generally separated into two types, being standard and short-term.
-Standard patents can last up to 20 years while short-term patents can last up to eight years.
-However, standard patents are registered based on the registration of a patent granted by one of the designated patent offices – the State Intellectual Property Office in China, the European Patent Office or the United Kingdom Patent Office.
+In addition to copyright, any invention that is new and involves an inventive step can be patented in Hong Kong by registration as long as it is susceptible to industrial application and does not belong to the excluded classes of inventions through the Patents Ordinance (Cap 514) and the Patents (General) Rules (Cap 514C).
+Patents are generally separated into two types: standard and short-term.
+Standard patents can cover up to 20 years, while short-term patents can cover up to eight years.
+However, standard patents are registered based on the registration of a patent granted by one of the designated patent offices: the State Intellectual Property Office in China, the European Patent Office or the United Kingdom Intellectual Property Office.
 Whether a software-related invention used in a fintech business model is capable of being patented will depend on whether the invention is new, involves an inventive step and solves a technical problem, which would be determined on a case-by-case basis.
-For blockchain corporations, this may be difficult unless they can prove that the software-related invention that relies on blockchain satisfies the requirements set out by the patent office.
+For blockchain corporations, this may be difficult unless they can prove that the software-related invention that relies on blockchain satisfies the patent office's requirements.

-It is standard practice for employees or contractors to agree in their employment contracts that all works created by them for the purpose of the employer or client's business would be considered works created by the employer or client.
-It is also standard practice for parties to agree that the employee or contractor will sign any documents or do anything necessary to give effect to the transfer of the intellectual property of the works created during the employment.
+It is standard for employees or contractors to agree in their employment contracts that all works created by them for the purpose of the employer or client's business would be considered as works created by the employer or client.
+It is also standard for parties to agree for the employee or contractor to sign any documents or perform any acts to give effect to the transfer of the intellectual property of the works created during their engagement.

-Businesses in Hong Kong that are 'data users' (defined as persons who control the collection, holding and processing or use of personal data) are regulated by the PDPO.
-The principles which data users must observe mainly relate to notification requirements at the time of collection of personal data, security and access to personal data and accuracy and duration of retention of personal data.
+Businesses in Hong Kong are subject to the Personal Data (Privacy) Ordinance (Cap 486) (PDPO), which regulates the collection, use and handling of personal data received by corporations or persons (data users).
+The PDPO places restrictions on the use and disclosure of personal data under Data Protection Principle 3 outlined in the PDPO and thus data users should not make client data accessible to third parties without the consent of the data subject under normal circumstances.
+The principles that data users must observe mainly relate to notification requirements at the time of collection of personal data, security and access to personal data and accuracy and duration of retention of personal data.
 There are also particular restrictions regarding the use of client lists to market products.